hwinther/wsh-pve/docs/src/content/docs/reference/floppy.md

 ---
 title: Floppy Device Reference
-description: A reference page in my new Starlight docs site.
+description: A reference page for the floppy hardware panel.
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.